Understanding Search Strategies for HTA and Systematic Reviews: an Introduction Training Day, University of York

 By the end of the training day, participants will:

-- Understand how a search is constructed conceptually;
+- Understand how a search is constructed conceptually in order to address a research question;

-- Be aware of the issues of sensitivity and precision and their role in different types of searches;
+- Be aware of the issues of sensitivity and precision and their role in different research contexts;

-- Be able to critique a strategy and appreciate key tradeoffs which have been made.
+- Be able to interpret a search report and critique the search strategy; appreciating any trade-offs which have been made.

 Who should attend?

-• Project managers, research commissioners and researchers commissioning standalone literature searches or searches which form the basis of larger projects, who need to understand how to describe the search which is needed and to assess whether searches provided are fit for purpose;
+- Project managers and researchers commissioning or overseeing literature searches who require an understanding of search methodology and processes, how to communicate their search requirements, and how to assess whether searches provided are fit for purpose;

 YHEC Training Expertise